What We Love About Art Deco Rings

 Calibre cut stones

-Calibre cut jewellery uses a technique which uses smaller, custom cut stones in a larger jewellery design.
+Calibre cut jewellery uses a technique that uses smaller, custom cut stones in a larger jewellery design.
 The stones are cut so their edges line up perfectly and there’s virtually no gap between the stones, as can be seen in this gorgeous old cut diamond and sapphire ring.

 Filigree is a delicate kind of jewellery metalwork that incorporates a lot of coloured stones, diamonds, platinum and white gold.
 Authentic filigree from the Art Deco period was made with die-cast machines giving them a stark, clean, stamped look.
 However, some Art deco period rings were made using wax moulds, giving them a softer look, as can be seen in this distinctive diamond and sapphire filigree ring.